 Exiting from the motel restaurant we got in the VW, then ascended Pinkham Notch to Wildcat opposite Mt.
 Washington.
 The snow along the road rose above the guard railing and I opened up the heating vents to full.
 Mark acted as co-pilot and scrapped the frozen condensation from windshield.
-"Leaving Earth."

 "To the Planet Pluto," groused John.

-"I think Pluto is colder."
+"I think Pluto is warmer."

 Getting out of the car we zippered up our parkas and hurried to the ski lift after buying our tickets.

 “Damn, this is cold,” said Tommy.